sme93/ideabox-boilerplate/README.md

 ## Description

-Ever have a billion dollar idea that you're confident you'll remember but end up completely forgetting about, waking up 30 years later wondering what the hell happened?
+Ever have a billion dollar idea that you're confident you'll remember but end up completely forgetting, waking up 30 years later wondering what the hell happened?
 Maybe if you'd had a quick and easy way of jotting that idea down, you'd be yachting it up on the French Riviera and Denice wouldn't have left with the kids.

 IdeaBox is a web application that enables users to record, keep track of, and organize their original thoughts and schemes small and large.
 Designed with persistence in mind, IdeaBox utilizes local storage to ensure that your genius idea of opening up a summer camp for cats is never forgotten (ever).

 ### Notable features
-* Favoriting ideas
+* Users can favorite any ideas that they save
-* Filtering ideas
+* Filtering can be used to query for specific or favorited ideas
-* Commenting on ideas
+* Comments can be added to ideas to provide more context
-* Deleting saved ideas (but never the cat summer camp, never)
+* Ideas can be deleted if desired (but not the cat summer camp, never)

 ### Deployed At
 * https://sme93.github.io/ideabox-boilerplate/